 In no time, though, that wardrobe turns into a mess of overstuffed drawers and mismatched onesie sets.
 Sounds familiar?

-Between baby showers, generous donations from friends, and the occasional splurge from our own pockets, it’s easy to feel overwhelmed by the Herculean task at hand: figuring out how to organize baby clothes.
+Between baby showers, generous donations from friends, and the occasional splurge from our pockets, it’s easy to feel overwhelmed by the Herculean task: figuring out how to organize baby clothes.
 This is especially true since babies grow fast and need new outfits.

 As a new mommy, you already have enough to worry about without agonizing over the best way to fold baby clothes or how to deal with having no closet in nursery rooms.